Tackling the challenge of plastic pollution

 One way to generate financial returns whilst tackling the problem of plastics is to consider ‘impact investing’, where your money is invested in companies and funds with the aim of generating positive social or environmental outcomes, alongside financial rewards.

-There are several different impact funds to choose from, which are required to measure and report their social and environmental performance, or in other words, the non-financial impact they have.
+There are several different impact funds to choose from, which are required to measure and report their societal and environmental performance, or in other words, the non-financial impact they have.

 The Barclays Multi-Impact Growth Fund, for example, invests primarily in specialist third-party funds which have been chosen based on both their potential for strong financial returns and the consideration of their impact around key social and environmental issues.